 Maintain fresh air circulation

-Oftentimes the smell of fast food or gasoline fumes can trigger a sick feeling in individuals prone to car sickness.
+Oftentimes the smell of fast food or gasoline fumes can trigger a sick feeling in individuals prone to getting car sick.
 To prevent this, keep the windows down while passengers or you are eating so that air can circulate and get rid of the smell.
 Whenever traffic is heavy, the smell of gasoline tends to be stronger.
 So if there are a lot of vehicles on the road around you, keep the windows up and use the air conditioning to circulate air.